School Handbook 24-25

 Online Courses

 Online courses are only allowed in special circumstances at the approval of the principal and guidance counselor.
 Only courses that are not offered at BCS, those courses needed to graduate that conflict with the BCS class schedule, or courses needed for credit recovery will be approved.
 Students must have a 3.5 GPA without accommodations to take online courses, excluding those students needing credit recovery.
-The student/student’s family is responsible for the online course tuition and any other cost.
+The student/student’s family is responsible for the online course tuition and any other costs.
 Students must work on the online course during a class period in the BCS computer lab using the honor system and must take their online course final exam at BCS in the presence of their course mentor.
 BCS must receive progress reports/grades quarterly and the final grade in the form of an official transcript upon completion of the course.

 Determining Grades, GPA and Rank

 All grades will be recorded numerically on a 100% scale by teachers.
 The numeric grades correspond to letter grades.
 To determine class ranking, grades are converted to quality points (see chart below).
-To determine GPA, the semester average letter grades are assigned a number on the 4-point system, and then divided by the number of grades.
+To determine GPA, the semester average letter grades are assigned a number on the 4-point system and then divided by the number of grades.
 All classes are considered in the GPA.

 Class Rank

-The class rank represents the position held by a student in relation to the other students in the class.
+The class rank represents the position held by a student with the other students in the class.
 A student must be enrolled full-time on campus from the beginning of their junior year in to be included in the ranking.
 Class ranking is figured using quality points and is weighted.
 Class rank is calculated at the end of each semester.
 Class rank for graduation awards and honors is determined at the end of the first semester of the student’s senior year.
-The student who has the highest number of quality points and is enrolled in the honors program is the valedictorian, and the student with the second-highest and is enrolled in the honors program is the salutatorian.
+The student who has the highest number of quality points and is enrolled in the honors program is the valedictorian, and the student with the second highest and is enrolled in the honors program is the salutatorian.
 If there is more than one student with the same number of points, there will be two or more valedictorians and no salutatorian.

 Report Cards